Create Webhooks

 ---|---|

-Pending approval | Triggers when there's a wallet event that requires approval.
-For example, pending approval updates, policy changes, sending transactions, or user changes. |
+Pending approval | There's a wallet event that requires approval.
+For example, pending approval state updates, policy changes, sending transactions, or user changes. |

 Note: An unconfirmed webhook notification doesn't trigger if a transaction is confirmed on chain immediately after it's sent, or if it's a Replace-by-fee (RBF) transaction.